ahdiaz/metalsmith-bundles/README.md

 ### The templates

 At this point you probably have a layout, let's tell Handlebars to include the needed resources.
-For this the plugin [handlebars-helper-bundles] is used.

 ```html
 ...